AdobeDocs/workfront.en/help/classic/documents/adding-documents-to-workfront/link-documents-from-external-apps.md

 You can link proofs to Workfront that originally existed in Workfront Proof.
 When you link a proof from Workfront Proof, all comments and other metadata associated with the proof are available in Workfront.&nbsp;

 You can link only those proofs for which you have View access in Workfront Proof.
-(For more information about rights within Workfront Proof, see [Configure a user's proofing access](../../administration-and-setup/manage-workfront/configure-proofing/configure-a-users-proofing-access.md)).
+(For more information about rights within Workfront Proof, see ).

 1. Go to the **Documents** area in Workfront where you want the document.
 1. Click **Add New**, then click **From Workfront Proof**.